aydayurtoglu/CS102-project/group/ErenPolat_log.md

 Tried to figure out the different methods included on Android Studio.
 Also searched about activity etc.

 ### ~ 15th April 2020~
-Watched videos about Android Studio, on how to use it and learned about layouts and searched on how to use the camera of the phone for our app.
+Watched videos about Android Studio, on how to use it and learned about layouts (absolute, relative etc.) and searched on how to use the camera of the phone for our app.

 ### ~ 22th April 2020
-I did brainstorm about the ideas to draw our UML, and to build a class hierarchy.
+I did brainstorm about the ideas to draw our UML, and to build a class hierarchy for our project.

+### ~ 29th April 2020

+I learned how to switch between activities by creating buttons and ActionListeners etc. Researched on how to store the photos that we took in the app and perhaps how to show them subsequently to create a stop motion movie of ours.

 ****